 Moreover, it will indicate what changes need to be made in order to improve your content marketing efforts and attract more viewers.

 To get this information, hit Google Analytics or any social media analytics dashboard and take a look!

 Did you achieve your goals?
-Did your content bring the desired organic traffic to your site?
-Did you hit the number of likes and shares you had opted for?
+Did your content bring the desired organic traffic to your site and hit the number of likes and shares you had opted for?

 These are some questions you’ll face.
 And based on the results, you’ll optimize your marketing tactics accordingly.

-Don’t forget to make analysis and evaluation part of your process, in order to establish what checkpoints you want to beat for next week, month, year, and so on!
+Don’t forget to make an analysis and evaluation of your process, in order to establish what checkpoints you want to beat for next week, month, year, and so on!

 Content Marketing Campaign Cost

-To clearly look into the cost of content marketing campaigns, we need to break it down to two categories, namely the costs for content creation and the ones for distribution.
+To clearly look into the cost of content marketing campaigns, we need to break it down into two categories, namely the costs for content creation and the ones for distribution.

 Content Creation Costs